logicuniverse/manifesto/README.md

 ---

 ## XI.
-Current State
+Current State (Q1 2026)

-We are currently pioneering the **Logic Geometry** phase:
+The **LogicUniverse** is currently in its active alpha phase, centering its efforts on the **Logic Geometry** stage of the roadmap—the formalization of static topological assembly.

-- **LogicIR:** Defining a pure data structure to describe LU architecture.
+- **LogicIR:** Defining the pure data structure to describe LU architecture.
-- **Runtimes Built:** Functional engines are actively running across JavaScript, Python, and MicroPython.
+- **Core Implementations (Logic Engines):**
+  - LogicIR-JS: https://github.com/logicuniverse/LogicIR-JS (Reference Engine for Web/Cloud Runtime).
+  - LogicIR-PY: https://github.com/logicuniverse/LogicIR-PY (Optimized for Python & MicroPython/Embedded Systems).
-- **Visual Logic IDE:** Developing a coordinate-based design environment equipped with a design-time algebraic type system (erased at runtime).
+- **Visual Logic IDE:** Developing a coordinate-based design environment (Visual Composer) equipped with a design-time algebraic type system.

 ---